bayleebloom/bayleebloom.github.io/work/trojan.md

 ---
 layout: layouts/post.njk
 tags:
+- '2018'
 - school
-- '2017'
 - work
-title: TROJAN
+title: SWIM
 type: design
-year: "2017"
+year: "2018"
-featured_image: "/img/IMG_8735-1.JPG"
+featured_image: "/img/swimming front-1.jpg"
 materials: computer
-description: My high school has an annual event called Trojan Nite.
-This is the t-shirt I designed and printed for my class during our senior year.
-We could only use two colors and had to go with the theme Hercules.
+description: During high school I was on the swim team.
+My senior year I was the team captain so I was in charge of designing the shirts.
+This was the design and colors that our entire team wore the 2018 season.
-support_images:
+support_images: []
-- "/img/IMG_8730-1.JPG"
-support_images_2:
+support_images_2: []
-- "/img/IMG_8731.jpg"
 eleventyNavigation:
   key: ''